 Many of River Sands’ communal facilities occupy the property’s large lodge, another timber, stone, and thatch building.
 It’s raised above ground level on sturdy stilts, offering amazing views over a popular waterhole.
-The lounge features plenty of comfortable seating around coffee tables, in addition to numerous artefacts and a cosy fireplace.
+The lounge features plenty of comfortable seating around coffee tables, in addition to numerous artifacts and a cozy fireplace.
 In the dining room, individual tables are flanked by safari chairs in readiness for delicious meals!
 The lodge also has a well-stocked bar, a sunken wine cellar, and a spacious viewing deck.
 Guests can dine in the property’s boma too, which is positioned just a short distance from the lodge building.
-A well-equipped conference centre is available nearby.
+A well-equipped conference center is available nearby.
 At the other end of the site, the curio shop is laden with souvenir items, and the spa offers gym facilities and a swimming pool as well as sauna and steam rooms.
 There’s even a raised bird hide, a must-visit for keen birders!

 ACTIVITIES AT KAMBAKU RIVER SANDS:

 River Sands offers a thrilling range of activities.
 Please note, the schedule varies according to the time of year, but two trips into the Timbavati reserve are offered daily, on an expertly guided game drive, walking safari, or photographic safari.
 Alternatively, one slot may be used to visit the local museum.